Monte42/PeoplesLog2.0/README.md

 # PeoplesLog2.0
-Updated and cleaned version of Peoples Log
+<h3>Updated and cleaned version of Peoples Log</h3>

 Removed unnecessary packages <br>
-Used enviromental variables to hide passwords, keys, ect.
+Used enviromental variables to hide passwords, keys, ect. <br>
-Created new databases for storage.
+Created new databases for storage<br>
-Moved static files to AWS storage so it could be found Incorporated Infinate Scrolling
+Moved static files to AWS storage so it could be found<br>
+Incorporated Infinate Scrolling